College-Level Academic Appeals normally apply only to academic decisions relating to a Faculty-Level Academic Appeal.

 - secure storage of appeal documentation for a period of seven (7) years.

-A student advisor shall be made available to advise the student throughout the process and during the Academic Appeal Hearing.
-A student may contact an advisor by contacting the Office of the Registrar.
+A student appeal advisor shall be made available to advise the student throughout the process and during the Academic Appeal Hearing.
+A student may contact the Conflict Resolution Centre (https://business.humber.ca/conflictresolutioncentre/).

-At the request of the student and with their express written permission, the advisor may, on behalf of the student, communicate with the School prior to the scheduled hearing.
-An advisor will provide guidance or advice but will not represent the student or the School at the Academic Appeal Hearing.
-An advisor may, with the student’s permission, accompany the student to meeting(s) with School personnel and/or the Academic Appeal Hearing.
+At the request of the student and with their express written permission, the advisor may, on behalf of the student, communicate with the Faculty prior to the scheduled hearing.
+An advisor will provide guidance or advice but will not represent the student or the Faculty at the Academic Appeal Hearing.
+An advisor may, with the student’s permission, accompany the student to meeting(s) with Faculty personnel and/or the Academic Appeal Hearing.

 It is assumed that the student will disclose all relevant information to the advisor and that the student shall prepare and present all relevant material to the Academic Appeal Panel.
 The advisor shall listen to ensure all material is presented fully and fairly.